US Dash Cam Laws By State 2024: Laws and Regulations

 In Hawaii, dash cams are legal, as long as you fit them in the right place:

-• Dash cams can be installed on the top or bottom corners of the windshield, and must not take up more than five square inches of space in those spots.
+• Devices can be mounted in the top or bottom corners of the windshield, as long as they do not exceed five square inches in size.

-• It’s also legal to install “non-obstructive” dash cams in more discreet spots, such as on the back window or above the dashboard.
+• Alternatively, you can place dash cams in non-obstructive locations, such as on the back window or above the dashboard.

 Idaho